 When you have a special needs child, finding a babysitter who is CPR-certified is important, especially if you perceive your child is at greater risk for health concerns.
 First aid training and even babysitting training courses may also help.

 Sometimes a babysitter’s best qualifications come from real-life experience.
 Your babysitter may have acted as a caregiver for family members with special needs or has previous experience in caring for children with special needs.
-You can ask how comfortable he or she is with any special procedures or routines your child has on a daily basis.
-While you can certainly offer training in caring for your child’s unique needs, it’s fair to ask your babysitter what his or her basic understanding is of a particular special needs condition and willingness to learn.
+You can ask how comfortable the sitter is with any special procedures or routines your child has on a daily basis.
+While you can certainly offer training in caring for your child’s unique needs, it’s fair to ask babysitters what their basic understanding is of a particular special needs condition and willingness to learn.

 How you can help